scipy-conference/scipy_proceedings/papers/jim_kuiper/jim_kuiper.rst

 In this example, the input data consist of population density values in raster format, and we want to estimate the total population within the footprint.
-As in the previous example ``ST_Intersects`` is used in the ``WHERE`` clause to limit the tiles processed by the rest of the query, and multiple records will be output if the footprint overlaps multiple tiles.
-First image cells overlapped by the footprint are collected and converted to polygons (``ST_DumpAsPolygons``).
-Next, the polygons are trimmed with the footprint (``ST_Intersection``) to remove portions of cells outside the footprint and are converted to an equal area projection (``ST_Transform``); and the area is computed.
+As in the previous example, ``ST_Intersects`` is used in the ``WHERE`` clause to limit the tiles processed by the rest of the query, and multiple records will be output if the footprint overlaps multiple tiles.
+First, image cells overlapped by the footprint are collected and converted to polygons (``ST_DumpAsPolygons``).
+Next, the polygons are trimmed with the footprint (``ST_Intersection``) to remove portions of cells outside the footprint and are converted to an equal area projection (``ST_Transform``); and then the area is computed.
-Finally the total population is computed (density * area), prorated by the proportion of the cell within the footprint.
+Finally, the total population is computed (density * area), prorated by the proportion of the cell within the footprint.

 .. code-block:: python